 Black Arts MKE works with many of the City’s most talented professional artists to bring multi-disciplinary arts residencies to youth during after school hours in City elementary and middle schools.
 Our culturally relevant performing arts residencies are designed to help youth express their creativity and take risks while learning important social emotional skills.
 We reach urban Milwaukee schools in underserved, under-resourced neighborhoods and serve primarily African American youth.
 Over 15,000 youth and their families have been served through our programming across 11 aldermanic districts including the following zip codes: 53205, 53206, 53207, 53208, 53209, 53210, 53211, 53212, 53216, 53212, 53213, 53215, 53220, 53222, and 53225.

-We’re partnering with our friends at Bright Star Touring Theatre to deliver history, literature, STEM, and social-emotional and character education lessons.
-This is how they challenge, education and delight young adult theater audiences.
+We're creating new theatre experiences for our young friends to discover Black history, literature, STEM, and social-emotional and character education lessons.
+This is how we challenge, educate and delight young adult theatre audiences.
 Arts integration differs from traditional education by its inclusion of both the arts discipline and a traditional subject as part of learning.
 The goal of arts integration is to increase knowledge of a general subject area while concurrently fostering a greater understanding and appreciation of the fine and performing arts.